psilvaricardo/React/ReactCG2024/README.md

 - Enabling CSS Modules: https://facebook.github.io/create-react-app/docs/adding-a-css-modules-stylesheet
 - Styled Components: https://styled-components.com/

+## Third-Party Form Libraries

+- Validex: https://www.npmjs.com/package/validex It is a complete collection of react form validation.
+It has over 36 validators ranging from string, password, credit card, email, checkbox, radio, file, image and more.
+Each validator has TypeScript and JavaScript codes, regex and non-regex options and unit tests
+- React Hook Form: https://react-hook-form.com/ React Hook Form (RHF) is easy to use and requires minimal boilerplate code from developers because it is built on top of the React hooks.
+A lightweight package with simple-to-use API that mainly focuses on performance and minimal re-renders.
+- Ant Design (AntD): https://ant.design/docs/react/introduce AntD is a UI framework that is the second most popular in the world because it provides high-quality React components, including a set of built-in typescript forms and validations.
+Unlike the other libraries mentioned in this article, AntD is a full UI library that offers a comprehensive suite of design elements along with forms and validations.
+- TanTrack Form: https://tanstack.com/form/latest TanStack is not just a single library.
+It is actually a set of open-source libraries that are highly reliable.
+It has a variety of headless, type-safe, powerful utilities for web developers, such as state management, routing, data visualization, charts, tables, rather than focusing solely on UI components.
+- React Final Form: https://final-form.org/react React Final Form provides a straightforward way to handle form state and validation with minimal impact on performance.
+It is a wrapper around Final Form with no dependencies.
+It follows an observer design pattern in which components subscribe to specific events that cause fewer re-renders instead of re-rendering the whole form.

 ## Reaching out to the Web from React (Http/Ajax)

 - Axios Docs: https://github.com/axios/axios